-As an illustration of the model economy, in table 3 we display some distributional statistics and compare them to data from the 1999 wave of the ECHP.
-We find that the model captures very well the cross-sectional properties of the distributions of wages, labor income and hours worked.
-The overall inequality, as measured by the gini index, is slightly larger in the model than in data.
-The pictures for wages and labor income are quite similar.
+Lorenz curves of both wages and labor earnings are quite similar.
 The model understates the share earned by the bottom quintile (although less than two percentage points in both distributions) and the second quintile (less than one and a half percentage point in each case).
-The smaller wages and earnings generated by the model in the lower tail are made up by slightly larger shares of wages and income in the top quintile (again, less than two percentage points of difference between the model and the data).
-Regarding hours worked, the gini indexes are almost identical.
-The model understates the fraction of time worked by the bottom quintile (two percent of available time) and the top quintile (three percent of available time), with the difference compensated by the third and fourth quintiles.
+The smaller wages and earnings generated by the model in the lower tail are made up by slightly larger shares of wages and earnings in the top quintile (again, less than two percentage points of difference between the model and the data).
+Regarding hours worked, the model understates the fraction of time worked by the bottom quintile (two percent of available time) and the top quintile (three percent of available time), with the difference compensated by the third and fourth quintiles.